Cassper Nyovest: 2015–2016: Refiloe

-With the success of Tsholofelo, Nyovest released the platinum edition of the album with new songs added and collaborations with Casey Veggies, DJ Drama, Wizkid and Anatii.
-The platinum edition was released on 17 April 2015 with a limit of 10,000 copies printed.
+With the success of Tsholofelo, Nyovest released a platinum edition of the album; this included new songs and collaborations with Casey Veggies, DJ Drama, Wizkid and Anatii.
+The platinum edition was released on 17 April 2015, with a limit of 10,000 copies printed.

-On the third quarter of 2015, Nyovest announced that he was planning to headline a concert at Ticketpro Dome, Johannesburg on 31 October 2015 called Fill Up The Dome.
-He quoted, "I want to fill the dome, which currently accommodates up to 20,000 people ... to its full capacity".
-He also mentioned that his second album Refiloe will be released on the day of the event.
+At the end of the third quarter of 2015, Nyovest announced his intention of headlining a concert called Fill Up The Dome at the Ticketpro Dome, Johannesburg, on 31 October 2015.
+He was quoted as saying, "I want to fill the dome, which currently accommodates up to 20,000 people ... to its full capacity".
+He also announced that his second album, titled Refiloe, will be released on the day of the event.

-On 14 August 2015, Nyovest released Mama I Made It (#MIMI), which is the lead single from his second album and one of the promoting songs for Fill Up The Dome.
-Nyovest managed to sell out tickets for his event as he announced on 25 October 2015, on his Twitter account.
+On 14 August 2015, Nyovest released “Mama I Made It” (#MIMI), the lead single from his second album, and one of the promotional songs for the Fill Up The Dome concert.
+Nyovest managed to sell out all tickets for his event, as he predicted; on 25 October 2015, this was announced via his Twitter account.
 On the day of the event, ticket buyers received a complimentary copy of the Refiloe album.
-The action resulted the album being certified gold on that day.
-The album was then certified platinum for shipments in excess of 40,000 copies domestically.
+This promotion resulted in the album being certified gold on that very day.
+The album was then certified platinum for shipments in excess of 40,000 copies, domestically.

-Nyovest also announced his second same affix event Fill Up Orlando Stadium at Orlando Stadium, Soweto in Johannesburg on 29 October 2016.
-The event was a success as there was a total of 40,000 (stadium's capacity) attendance.
+Nyovest then announced a second event, Fill Up Orlando Stadium, to be held at Orlando Stadium, Soweto, in Johannesburg on 29 October 2016–two days prior to the Ticketpro Dome event.
+The event was a success, and there was a total of 40,000 people (stadium's capacity) in attendance.
+A combined total of around 80,000 people attended both concerts.
 For both 2015 and 2016, Nyovest was ranked no. 1 on MTV Base: SA's Hottest MCs list.
 He was also ranked no. 1 on the 2016 Hottest Rapper in Africa since 2014.